-Sail Date: August 08, 2009 Cabin Type: Suite Traveled As: Couple Reviewed: 7 years ago
+Sail Date: August 08, 2009 Ship: Grandeur of the Seas Cabin Type: Suite Traveled As: Couple Reviewed: 8 years ago

 The Grandeur was an absolutely beautiful ship.
 It was spotless from the minute we boarded to the time we left.
 It was an anniversary vacation for my wife and myself but the whole time I kept thinking we were vacationing in a huge floating hotel.
 As always with any vacation, just when you are having a wonderful time, the moment to go home arrives.
 My wife and I are already making plans for our next cruise on the Grandeur and next time it will be for a longer stay.